DanielGordon-ml/DanielGordon-ml/README.md

 **About Me:**

-I'm a dedicated and innovative Data Scientist with a strong background in mathematical concepts and a proven track record in AI.
+I'm a dedicated and innovative Data Scientist with a strong background in mathematical concepts and a proven track record in AI.<br>
 Skilled in communicating complex technical ideas effectively, I excel in both independent and collaborative problem-solving, tackling complex and vital issues while continuously expanding my knowledge and skills.

 ---